What Is Hormonal Aging?

 The endocrine and nervous systems work together to control almost all bodily functions.
 The nervous system acts quickly and precisely, while the endocrine system works more slowly.
-Together, these two systems work to keep your body in a steady state.
+Together, these two systems work to keep your body in a state of steady hormonal aging.

 Endocrine glands throughout the body release chemical messengers called hormones.
 These hormones bind to receptors on target cells, where they produce a response.
 The same hormone may produce very different responses depending on the target cell with which it binds.